rladiesPHL/2022_datathon/analyses/team1/brendan_g/utilization_score.md

 ```

 ![](utilization_score_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

+> Takeaway #4: Volunteer services has not rebounded for minority clients
+> as much as for non minority clients

 It does seem like ElderNet was able to successfully transition to remote
 contact when the pandemic hit: